casey/just/README.md

 say, the dependee always runs before the depender.
 These dependencies are called "prior dependencies".

-A recipe can also have subsequent dependencies, which run after the recipe and are introduced with an `&&`:
+A recipe can also have subsequent dependencies, which run immediately after the recipe and are introduced with an `&&`:

 ```just
 a: